 Help!
 I’m keeping money secrets from my spouse!
 Lying, cheating, and sneaking around can destroy a marriage, but it happens all the time – with money.
 We see it over and over in all different forms, from hidden stashes of cash and secret credit cards to undisclosed debt.
 In fact, it’s such a common occurrence that we decided we needed a name for it. – Financial Infidelity.
 It was so perfect that I tried to trademark it! (alas, Dr. Phil beat me to the punch and ran a show on the subject!)
 Trademarked or not, it’s something that’s happening in a lot of marriages, maybe even yours.
 If you find yourself committing Financial Infidelity, we can help you confess and move forward.
 Here are 4 steps to help you come clean to your spouse.

 1. Do Some Soul Searching

 Confessing a money misdeed to your spouse is never easy.
 You don’t want to hurt the person you love.
 Before you approach the subject with them, do some soul searching.
 Figure out why you’re committing Financial Infidelity in the first place.
-Is it coming from fear or anger?
-Is it based in resentment?
-Is it a way to fight back against a feeling that you’ve been money shamed by your spouse?
+Is it coming from fear or anger, is it based in resentment or is it a way to fight back against a feeling that you have been money shamed by your spouse?
 Sit down and determine the root cause of your Financial Infidelity before you do anything else.

 2. Remind Yourself That You Are Confessing To A Person You Trust

 Once you’ve figured out why you’re being dishonest with your spouse about money, it’s time to gather your courage for the tough discussion.
 It’s important to remember that while confessing won’t be easy, this is a person that loves you.
 You have to rely on the foundation of trust you’ve built together.
-Remind yourself that you and your spouse are committed to each other for better and for worse, and you can count on them to understand and work through this with you.
+Remind yourself that you and your spouse are committed to each other for better and worse.
+You can count on them to understand and work through this with you.